ahgilak/deno_gi/README.md

 # Deno GI

-Port of Gnome Libraries for Deno using gobject-introspection.
+Port of Gnome libraries (like Gtk) for Deno using gobject-introspection.

 > **Early Stage and Unstable**